webfactory/symfony-application-tests/README.md

     </php>
 ```

-To make this work the kernel must be loadable by the class loader.
+To make this work, the kernel must be loadable by the class loader.